 I don’t remember when I started this blog.
 After I left my job (the best job ever, yet it almost killed me), I added stuff from my former blog, older stuff.
 Then I forgot about it all.
 I came back after a while when I had too many thoughts in my head and had to get some out.
-After that I realized this was also a place where I could publish the book reviews I was leaving on Goodreads et al.
+After that I realized this was also a place where I could publish the book reviews I was leaving on Goodreads et al. This blog was then called Not Me Anymore, which is still accurate, but now that more people read my reviews, the timing was right to change that, and the overall theme.

 I write in English et en français, depending on the topic and mon humeur du moment.
 I review books in the language I read them in, so mostly English.